 You can read up about more differences in this article.
 But the information I mentioned above pretty much sums up the main characteristics that make plantains unique.

 What You Need To Make These Plantain Pancakes

-Now, this recipe is just like any other banana pancake recipe.
+Now, this recipe is just like any other recipe for banana pancake.
 The difference, of course, is that we will be using plantains instead of pancakes.

-For today’s plantain pancake recipe, you have to use ripe plantains.
+For today’s plantain pancake recipe, you have to use ripe plantain.
 This is the only way you can mash them.
-Not to mention, they will add a much sweeter flavor than unripe plantains.
+Not to mention, they will add a much sweeter than unripe plantains.

 Then, you need a delicious pancake batter recipe.
 It includes white sugar, all-purpose flour, baking powder, eggs, and fine salt.
 I’ve also added some vanilla extract and ground cinnamon for more flavor.

-And instead of regular milk or water, I used coconut milk.
-It adds a much creamier flavor and a dense texture.
+And instead of regular milk or water, I used coconut milk to the batter.
+It adds a much creamier flavor and a dense texture to the pancakes.
 The coconut milk also pairs incredibly well with the tropical plantain flavor.

 How To Pick Ripe Plantains For Plantain Pancakes

-It’s very easy to spot a ripe plantain.
+It’s very easy to spot a riped plantain.
 First, the skin will be brown or black.
-The blacker it is, the riper the plantain is.
+The blacker it is, the riper it is.
 But just make sure it isn’t rotting.